EMGuyant/inquisitive-nature/_posts/2022-10-24-power-bi-filter-context.md

 ![High Quantity Sales Measure](/assets/img/2022-10-23-power-bi-filter-context/highqtysales.gif)

-We then visualize this measure on a card visual and see that 96.30K of our total 109.85M sales come from a high quantity orders.
+We then visualize this measure on a card visual and see that 96.30K of our total 109.85M sales come from a high-quantity order.
 This again demonstrates the filter arguments passed to `CALCULATE()` are shorthand syntax.
 The filter arguments within `CALCULATE()` use the `FILTER()` function to create the row context required.
 In this example  `SalesOrderDetail[OrderQty]>25` is equivalent to  `FILTER(ALL(SalesOrderDetail),SalesOrderDetail[OrderQty] > 25)`.

 The `FILTER()` function is an example of an iterator function and creates the row context.
 The row context allows for row-by-row evaluation of the `OrderQty`.
 Meaning it evaluates `SalesOrderDetail[OrderQty] > 25` for each row of the `SalesOrderDetail` table. `FILTER()` then returns a virtual tale which is a subset of the original and contains only orders with a quantity greater than 25.